 UK’s first purpose built alloy wheel manufacturing facility

-We first met representatives from GFG Alliance at the MIPIM Property Conference in 2016.
-GFG were proposing to build a new alloy wheel facility as an expansion of the existing Liberty Aluminium Smelter at Lochaber, Fort William, and shortly after their introduction to Keppie, they appointed us to develop their proposal.
-The new facility would create hundreds of jobs and be developed as part of a £120m investment by GFG in the wider smelter site.
+Keppie was appointed by GFG Alliance to develop a new alloy wheel facility as an expansion of the existing Liberty Aluminium Smelter at Lochaber, Fort William.
+The new facility will create hundreds of jobs and be developed as part of a £120m investment by GFG in the wider smelter site.

 Our design solution has evolved as a result of detailed analysis of the existing site location and the specialist processes involved in the manufacture of alloy wheels.
 The proposed facility presents a unique opportunity to maximise the existing Aluminium Smelter’s output, together with sources of renewable energy, to deliver a ‘green aluminium’ Alloy Wheel Facility that will be the first of its kind in the UK.

 A key element that has informed the design is an understanding of the existing site context and wider site topography.
 The unique and sensitive setting of Glen Nevis has greatly influenced the design and form of the proposed facility.

 As agreed with The Highland Council and Scottish Natural Heritage, a Landscape Visual Impact Assessment (LVIA) has assessed the impact of the proposed development from several key viewpoints.
 We spent a lot of time analysing these elevated viewpoints to inform the building concept.
 The result is an environmentally responsive, yet functional building that relates to its setting.